metagenlab/zDB/README.md

 ## Setting up the reference databases

 Depending on which analysis are to be run, reference databases will need to be downloaded and set up.
-This is done by running the db_setup.nf script with nextflow:
+This is done using the ```zdb setup``` command.
+You'll need to specifiy which databases are to be downloaded.
+The following options are available:
 ```
-nextflow run db_setup.nf
+--cog: downloads the CDD profiles used for COG annotations
+--ko: downloads and setups the hmm profiles of the ko database
+--pfam: downloads and setups up the hmm profiles of the PFAM protein domains
+--swissprot: downloads and indexes the swissprot database
 ```

-The script will download the reference databases needed for the analysis set to true in the nextflow config file.
-For instance, if only the swissprot homologs and COG annotation are set to true in the config file, only the swissprot and COG reference databases will be downloaded and prepared.
+In addition, you can specify the directory where you want the databases to be installed with the ```--dir``` option.

 Downloading the HMM files from the KEGG server can take a bit of time (but you'll only need to do this once).